sass/sass/spec/types/list.md

 ### `SlashListExpression`

 To evaluate a `SlashListExpression`, evaluate each of its `SpaceListExpression`s and return a slash-separated list that contains each of the results in order.
+If any `/` isn't followed by a `SpaceListExpression`, use an empty unquoted string as its value instead.